District of Keewatin

 The District of Keewatin was created by the passage of the Keewatin Act on October 7, 1876, from a portion of Canada's Northwest Territories.
 The district ceased being an independent territory in 1905 and was returned to the Northwest Territories.
 At the time of its abolition, it covered 228,160 sqmi — roughly the size of Saskatchewan.
 At its establishment in 1876, it encompassed the bulk of what is now Manitoba and northwestern Ontario and southern Nunavut.
 Its territory had been reduced over the years as areas were added to the two provinces.

 The federal government created the District of Keewatin on the advice of Lieutenant Governor of Manitoba Alexander Morris.
 Morris convinced the government that the new territorial government of the Northwest Territories would be unable to effectively administer land to the north and east of Manitoba.

 Morris was advised of the need for a new territory by James McKay.
 Morris approved of the idea and began conferring with McKay to determine a proper Indigenous name for the territory.
 McKay decided upon Keewatin, which comes from the Cree and Saulteaux languages and means 'the land of the north wind'.
 The government decided to use an Indigenous name to respect the cultural identity of Indigenous peoples, who formed the largest demographic.

-District of Keewatin government
+Government

 The District of Keewatin was run by an appointed council.
 The legislative branch of the government was a unicameral body, known as the Council of Keewatin.
 The council contained six members, all of whom were appointed by the lieutenant-governor.
 Political parties did not exist in the council.

 The executive branch of the territory was run by the lieutenant-governor of Manitoba who also doubled as the lieutenant-governor of the District of Keewatin.
 The seat of government for the district was in Winnipeg, Manitoba.

 The District of Keewatin did not have any representation in the House of Commons of Canada or the Senate of Canada.